USPTO Examiner DAUNER JOSEPH G - Art Unit 1682

 Interview Effectiveness

-Conducting an examiner interview provides a +15.3% benefit to allowance rate for applications examined by DAUNER, JOSEPH G. This interview benefit is in the 59% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +11.6% benefit to allowance rate for applications examined by DAUNER, JOSEPH G. This interview benefit is in the 46% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness